Zachhi/ServerClient-IPCMechanisms/README.md

 communication protocol, and then the client sends properly formulated messages over a communication pipe.

 The server hosts electocardiogram points of 15 patients suffering from various cardiac diseases.
 The client is able to request and recieve data points in different formats.
-The client is also able to request a file transfer, where the server will send several segments depedning on the buffer size to a new file.
+The client is also able to request a file transfer, where the server will send several segments depending on the buffer size to a new file.
 The file will be completley copied and transferred to a new directory after this process is done.

 I just created this repository so I could have this project on my main github account